DZakh/rescript-json-schema/README.md

 let article: article = data->S.decodeWith(articleStruct)
 ```

-The data json has capitalized field names, after decoding it's a valid ReScript structure.
+The JSON has capitalized field names, after decoding they are mapped to a valid ReScript structure.

 ### Parsing data